Lazy-Solutions/AdvancedSceneManager/guides/Scenes.md

 Blacklist can be configured in [settings](Scene%20manager%20window.md#assets-page).
 ## Persistent scenes

 Persistent scenes are scenes that do not automatically close when a collection is closed.
-This can be specified in the [scene menu](Scene%20manager%20window.md#scene-menu).
+This can be specified in the [scene popup](Scene%20manager%20window.md#scene-popup).
 ### Preloading
 WIP

 ### Scene merging

-Scenes can be merged by ctrl selecting two or more scenes in the scene manager window, and right clicking, then selecting 'merge scenes...'.
+Scenes can be merged by ctrl selecting two or more scenes in the [scene manager window](Scene%20manager%20window), and right clicking, then selecting 'merge scenes...'.

 ![](../image/scene-context-menu.png)